Work/live FAQs

 11) Can dependants live in the work/live studio with me?

-You may live with your dependants in our Glassyard and High House buildings if you think the studio is sufficient for your needs.
-However, the units at the Fire Station cannot accommodate artists with dependant children due to the age, design and location of the building.
+You may choose to live with younger dependants in our Glassyard and High House buildings if you think the work/live studio would meet your needs.

 12) Can I share the work/live studio with a partner?